-Violent Tornadoes Cause Catastrophic Damage In Missouri, Killing At Least 3
+3 Killed As Violent Tornadoes Cause 'Devastation' In Missouri

-A devastating series of storms late Wednesday spawned multiple tornadoes that caused extensive damage to several buildings and led to at least three deaths in Missouri.
+A devastating series of storms late Wednesday spawned multiple tornadoes that caused extensive damage to several buildings and led to three deaths in Missouri.

+"There was a lot of devastation throughout the state," Gov. Mike Parson told reporters at a morning press briefing.
+"We were very fortunate last night that we didn't have more injuries than what we had, and we didn't have more fatalities across the state."

 The National Weather Service confirmed that Missouri's capital, Jefferson City, was hit by a "violent tornado."
-The tornado prompted an unrelenting stream of 911 calls, with some reporting serious injuries.
+The tornado prompted an unrelenting stream of 911 calls.
+Medical personnel have taken about 20 people countywide to local hospitals, but none with "serious" injuries, officials said.
+The Red Cross has set up shelters throughout the city, local ABC affiliate KMIZ reports.

-At least three people were killed earlier outside Joplin, in the southwest of the state.

-In Jefferson City, multiple buildings were damaged, including a large apartment complex.
+In Jefferson City, the greatest damage occurred in a 3-square mile area in the southern part of the city.
+Multiple buildings were damaged, including a large apartment complex; the roofs of several Jefferson City school buildings sustained heavy damage.
 Local media reported that emergency crews in Jefferson City were attempting to rescue people trapped in buildings, but downed power lines were making rescue difficult.

 The Federal Emergency Management Agency sent Missouri Task Force 1, an urban search and rescue team, to assist with recovery efforts, KOMU reported.
+The Task Force spent the early morning searching for victims at the Hawthorne Apartment Complex.

 "We're doing okay but praying for those that were caught in damage," Gov. Mike Parson said.
 "Some are still trapped."